-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Chris Pratt

-The buff star has one kid—a bespectacled 4-year-old son named Jack—with his equally famous wife actress Anna Faris.
+The buff star has one kid—a 5-year-old son named Jack—with his equally famous ex-wife actress Anna Faris.

 Photo: